 The Single Flap bag, later called the Diana, as the late Princess Diana used this Chanel bag quite often.
-A lot of our customers are in search of the small Diana finished in a colored leather.
+A lot of our customers are in search of the small Diana finished in a coloured leather.

 How do you source your pieces and what criteria do you follow?